ehrnst/TextAnalytics/README.md

 # TextAnalytics
-Azure Function App to run text analytics in any language through Microsoft Cognetive services.
+Run text analytics with Microsoft Cognetive services using the Azure Function or the classic powershell script.
-To use the code you will need to sign up for Azure Functions and two cognetive services.
+You will need to sign up fortwo cognetive services.
 Text analytics API and Translator API.

+Azure Function:
-Create a new Powershell (HHTP triggered) API and set it up to recieve a POST (or GET) request.
+Sign up for a new account or use ans existing one Create a new Powershell (HHTP triggered) API and set it up to recieve a POST (or GET) request.
 Add the two cognetive services keys to your function settings.

+Classic powershell:
+Add your keys and run script with text and ID as inputs